hgcat-360/PotPlayer-Extension_yt-dlp/README.md

 PotPlayer can extract YouTube playlists by default, and this extension adds support for playlists from many other sites — including YouTube.
 When you open a playlist URL, the yt-dlp extension will import its items into PotPlayer’s playlist if yt-dlp supports that playlist.

-While website playlists vary widely, yt-dlp supports only certain types.
+While website playlists vary widely, yt-dlp only supports limited types.
 Small playlists may load completely, but large ones may not load fully even after a long wait.

 ### Playlist or Single Video